 Go to Facebook.com and hit Friends on your profile.
 Hover over a name to bring up their profile card and untick the Following button.
-After cleaning house you’ll only see updates from people you want to and will spend less time on Facebook as a result.
+After a bit of house cleaning you’ll only see updates from people you want to.
+The result?
+Less time wasted on Facebook.

 Step 3: Turn off mobile notifications

 The Cornell study found that Facebook notification alerts had the same effect as internet ‘clickbait’ – links so compelling that you just can’t resist clicking!
 It’s a compulsive behaviour that becomes addictive, causing a distraction from work and a tendency to remain on the site or app after reading the latest notifications.

 If you’re using the Facebook mobile app, try turning off push notifications within the phone settings or limiting the types of notifications you receive in the app settings.
 (Head to More > Settings > Notifications > Mobile.)
 That way you’ll only see if you have alerts when opening the app or website.